PRRInc/isp-merge-sort-/readme.md

 b.
 Advantages of Merge Sort: Stability: Merge sort is a stable sorting algorithm, which means it maintains the relative order of equal elements in the input array.
 Guaranteed worst-case performance: Merge sort has a worst-case time complexity of O(N logN), which means it performs well even on large datasets.
 Parallelizable: Merge sort is a naturally parallelizable algorithm, which means it can be easily parallelized to take advantage of multiple processors or threads."

+"Inversion Count for an array indicates – how far (or close) the array is from being sorted.
+If the array is already sorted, then the inversion count is 0, but if the array is sorted in reverse order, the inversion count is the maximum.
+Given an array arr[].
+The task is to find the inversion count of arr[].
+Where two elements arr[i] and arr[j] form an inversion if a[i] > a[j] and i < j."

 ## Edge Cases and Concerns